Calvià: Modern era

 From the 13th century to the mid-20th century, the region was almost entirely agricultural.
-The first area to be cultivated was along the banks of the Bay of Santa Ponsa; at the time, the area was referred to as the término de Santa Ponsa; the expression término de Calviá came far later.
+The first area to be cultivated was along the banks of the Bay of Santa Ponça; at the time, the area was referred to as the terme de Santa Ponça; the expression terme de Calvià came far later.
 Despite the long coast, people turned their backs to the sea, deriving their living from the dry and none-too-fertile land.

 Agriculture was based on latifundia—large estates—from the 14th century into the 20th.
 Most of the land was owned by a small number of nobles.
 In 1863, continuing a longstanding pattern 66.3% of the land was owned by four proprietors.
-At a slightly earlier date, Pedro Caro, 3rd Marquis of la Romana owned 2516 ha, including all of Bendinat, Paguera, as well as an additional 990 ha in the municipality of Andraitx.
-The Marquis of Bellpuig owned 4376 ha in Santa Ponsa, the largest latifundium in Mallorca at the beginning of the 19th century.
+At a slightly earlier date, Pedro Caro, 3rd Marquis of la Romana owned 2516 ha, including all of Bendinat, Peguera, as well as an additional 990 ha in the municipality of Andratx.
+The Marquis of Bellpuig owned 4376 ha in Santa Ponça, the largest latifundium in Mallorca at the beginning of the 19th century.
 On the other hand, there was a small group of peasants known as els roters, to whom the nobility had ceded land near the sea.
 These roters cultivated cereals, and lived in miserable conditions.

-In the 16th century, Calvià itself largely escaped the plague that decimated the population elsewhere, although other nearby municipalities such as Andraitx suffered the scourge of the epidemic.
+In the 16th century, Calvià itself largely escaped the plague that decimated the population elsewhere, although other nearby municipalities such as Andratx suffered the scourge of the epidemic.
 Still, the population suffered other epidemics associated with the era and their way of life, particularly malaria which only a few escaped, such as the priest or the few artisans who did not work in Ses Rotes.
 The daily wage of a farm laborer was between four and six sous (a dozen eggs cost one-and-a-half sous).
 In that era there were also Arab slaves, although not in the maritime zones, where they were seen as liable to escape or to collaborate with pirates.
 In the 18th century a severe drought and bad cereal harvest led to a long period of famine.
 On 28 November 1715, Philip V of Spain abolished the fueros and privileges of the Balearics, as the Nueva Planta decrees extended the administrative organization of the Kingdom of Castile, prohibited the Catalan language, and required the use of Castilian Spanish in the islands.
 In 1748 the wretchedness of the municipality had become so severe that chronicler Pere Xamena Fiol described it as follows: